robertwenink/xyz/content/projects/thesis/index.md

 Setting up more scenarios was not feasible given the time constraints of the thesis.

 ## Shape parameterisation
 The shape parameterisation of the lifeboat is done using Non-Uniform Rational B-Splines (NURBS, see {{< cite NURBSbook- >}}) using 2 parameters.
-The limitation of 2 parameters is due to the 2D nature of the CFD solver and the requirements of one-to-one shape mappings.
-[Figure 2](#fig-nurbs) shows the used range of possible shape variations of the 2D lifeboat bottom.
+The limitation of 2 parameters is due to the 2D nature of the CFD solver and the requirement of one-to-one parameter-shape mappings.
+[Fig. 2](#fig-nurbs) shows the used range of possible shape variations of the 2D lifeboat bottom.
 To create the B-Splines I used the [geomdl](https://github.com/orbingol/NURBS-Python) python package.

 {{< image width="60%" alt="Example NURBS Parameterisations" src="NURBSgrid.png" caption="Figure 2: Some example shape parameterisations, with the parameters $x_i$ in the interval $[0,1]$" id="fig-nurbs" >}}